ddzumajo/udacity-ds-nanodegree/project_2/README.md

 - data folder
   * disaster_categories.csv  # data to process
   * disaster_messages.csv  # data to process
-  * process_data.py
+  * process_data.py     # python script to process data and obtein a database.
   * InsertDatabaseName.db   # database to save clean data to

 - models folder
-  * train_classifier.py
+  * train_classifier.py  # python script to build a classification model and print the metrics.
   * classifier.pkl  # saved model

 - README.md

 Requirements
 -----
 This project runs under Python 3.9.
-Some packaged must be included.
+Some packages must to be instaled.

 If you are using PyCharm just do the following:
 1. Create and environment in settings>project
-2. Go to venv/Scripts and activate the environment by executing.\activate
+2. Go to venv/Scripts and activate the environment by executing .\activate

+In other cases, just run the scripts following the requirement expresses in the __main__ functions.
+That is to run the script followed by the necessary arguments as shown below:

+python process_data.py messages_filepath, categories_filepath, database_filepath
+python train_classifier.py database_filepath, model_filepath